fastify/fastify-jwt/README.md

 ES512 | ECDSA using P-521 curve and SHA-512 hash algorithm
 none | No digital signature or MAC value included

+### Certificates Generation

+[Here](./example/UsingCertificates.md) some example on how to generate certificates and use them, with or without passphrase.

 ## TypeScript